sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi/README.md

 Currently guides for:

 - Arch Linux

+Additional security chapter:

+- Disable INTEL AMT
+- Disable AMD PSP

 ## Why
 It took me several days to figure out how to set up a fully encrypted machine with 2FA.
 This guide should help others to get it done in minutes (hopefully).
 There exists a plenty bunch of tutorials but no one contains a step-by-step guide to get the above things done.

 > I guess the entire manual will take between 1 - 3 hours.